COMPUTE-LU/PLGroup_AI4MedLife-journalclub/README.md

 - The study is conceptually interesting/novel.
 - Open source code related to the article is available.

+### Meeting dates
+2022 dates will be announced soon.

 ## Joining the peer-learning group
 It is possible to join the peer-learning group anytime.
 Please register by emailing your full name, positiion and affiliation to the group organizers Rafsan Ahmed (rafsan.ahmed [at] med.lu.se) and Salma Kazemi Rashed (salma.kazemi_rashed [at] med.lu.se).